College Republicans: National Federation of College Republicans (NFCR)

 The National Federation of College Republicans was created in 2022 in response to controversies arising in the CRNC.
-The NFCR claims to encompass 22 state federations (including but not limited to Georgia, and Maryland).
-The NFCR Leadership positions consist of a Chairperson, a National Vice Chairperson, an executive director, a treasurer, a secretary, and a Parliamentarian.
+The NFCR encompasses 26 state federations (including but not limited to Florida, Texas, New York, North Carolina, and Louisiana).
+The NFCR Leadership positions consist of a chairperson, a National Vice Chairperson, an executive director, a treasurer, a secretary, and a Parliamentarian.
 Rachel Howard is the current National Chairwoman of the NFCR.

 College Republicans of America (CRA)

-The College Republicans of America (CRA) was established in 2023 and encompasses sixteen federations (Arizona, California, Kansas, Idaho, Louisiana, Massachusetts, New Hampshire, New York, Ohio, Pennsylvania, Tennessee, Virginia, Missouri, Utah, Washington D.C., and Wisconsin); a plurality of clubs in Kentucky, Minnesota, Nebraska, North Dakota, Rhode Island, and West Virginia; and a few clubs in several additional states.
-The CRA has over 200 active, affiliated College Republicans chapters.
+The College Republicans of America (CRA) was established in 2023 and encompasses seventeen federations (Arizona, California, Kansas, Idaho, Louisiana, Maryland, Massachusetts, New Hampshire, New York, Ohio, Pennsylvania, Tennessee, Virginia, Missouri, Utah, Washington D.C., and Wisconsin); a plurality of clubs in Kentucky, Minnesota, Nebraska, North Dakota, Rhode Island, and West Virginia; and a few clubs in several additional states.
+The CRA has over 300 active, affiliated College Republicans chapters.
 Some notable chapters are the Penn State College Republicans, for the Pennsylvania Collegiate Leadership Conference and sizable deployments, and the Harvard Republican Club, for history and influence.
+They were joined in 2026 by the previously independent University of Florida College Republicans, one of the largest and most influential College Republican organizations.

 According to the CRA website, its members broke away from the CRNC due to it falling "into disrepair."
 The CRA President and the national committee consist of an appointed president, appointed vice-presidents, appointed directors, and annually elected regional representatives.
 The CRA also has a Board of Governors which consist of one National Committeeman per state, elected or appointed by that state (so long as they are "in good standing") via however the state sees fit.
-The acting CRA President is Gabriel Guidarini.
+The CRA President is Colson Thomas, who was appointed by Founder and Chairman William Branson Donahue.

 The CRA endorsed Donald Trump for president during the 2024 United States presidential election and campaigned for him during the 2024 Iowa Republican presidential caucuses.
 Then-CRA President, Gabriel Guidarini, delivered the pledge of allegiance at the 2024 Republican National Convention.

 The group has ties to Turning Point Action (TPA), with the COO of TPA serving on the CRA's advisory board.